 - ensuring effective measures are in place to prevent and respond to sexual harassment;

 - providing training to ensure that policies and procedures are known and understood by those to whom they apply.

 Gender Advisors are in place across NATO’s military structures and in all operations and missions.
-The first NATO Gender Advisors were deployed in 2009 to NATO’s two Strategic Commands, as well as to the International Security Assistance Force (ISAF) in Afghanistan, replaced in 2015 by the Resolute Support Mission (RSM).
+The first NATO Gender Advisors were deployed in 2009 to NATO’s two Strategic Commands, as well as to the International Security Assistance Force (ISAF) in Afghanistan, replaced in 2015 by the Resolute Support Mission (RSM), which operated until early September 2021.
+There are now Gender Advisors deployed across NATO structures and missions, including NATO Mission Iraq and the Kosovo Force (KFOR).
 These men and women operate at strategic and operational levels, and are valuable resources to Commanders, who are responsible for the overall integration of gender perspectives into planning, execution and evaluation.